 Note: The above list is sorted alphabetically by product name, not by recommendation or preference.
 This example is valid for a Kubernetes cluster using any of these providers.

-deployment and expose it via a serviceTo see how Kubernetes network policy works, start off by creating an nginx
+nginx deployment and expose it via a serviceTo see how Kubernetes network policy works, start off by creating an nginx deployment.

 service/kubernetes 10.100.0.1 <none> 443/TCP 46m